-The Superintendent will establish regulations and procedures for assessing student achievement of standards adopted by the Secretary of Public Education and for reporting and utilizing test results and nontest indicator data.
+The Superintendent will establish regulations and procedures for assessing student achievement of standards adopted by the Secretary of Public Education and for reporting and utilizing test results and non-test indicator data.
+All students shall participate in the academic assessment program.
+The District shall follow Public Education Department adopted standards for reasonable accommodations in academic testing for students with disabilities and limited English proficiency, including when and how accommodations may be applied.